cormachogan/hostinfo-operator/README.md

   totalCPU: 43980
 ```

 __Success!!!__ Note that the output above is showing us ```freeCPU``` and ```totalCPU``` as per our business logic implemented in the controller.
 How cool is that?
-You can now go ahead and create additional HostInfo manifests for different hosts in your vSphere environment managed by your vCenter server by specifying different hostnames in the manifest spec, and all you to get free and total CPU from those ESXi hosts as well.
+You can now go ahead and create additional __HostInfo__ manifests for different hosts in your vSphere environment managed by your vCenter server.
+This is done by specifying different hostnames in these additional manifests.
+This will allow you to get free and total CPU from those ESXi hosts as well.

 ## Cleanup ##